robertjiang16/robotic-ping-pong-launcher/introduction.md

 # Introduction

 ## Background
-Why is this an interesting project?
-What interesting problems do you need to solve to make your solution work?

 Inspired by previous labs involving vision and raw image generation and visualization, our group wanted to incorporate the use of a camera into our project.
 Our initial ideas included puzzle reconstruction using suction force, maze navigation using a marker and AR tags, and ball launching using a custom air pressurized launcher.
 Ultimately, our group chose to implement the ball launching mechanism using air pressure and common household materials.